testiumjs/testiumjs.github.io/api/wd/index.md

 `browser` is just a `wd` session with some additional helpers.
 Which means that all [methods in the `wd` docs](https://github.com/admc/wd/blob/master/doc/api.md) are expected to work.
-This page omits everything that is already part of `wd`.
+This page omits many things that are already part of `wd`.

 All methods return a Promise that can be chained.
 So whenever it says "returns a string", read "returns the promise of a string".